Skip to main content

 • Code of Ethics for Professional Accountants

-The Law of the Iraqi Union of Accountants and Auditors No. 185 of 1969 (as amended in 1973) grants the Iraqi Union of Accountants and Auditors (IUAA) with the authority to set ethical requirements for professional accountants in Iraq.
+The Law of the Iraqi Union of Accountants and Auditors No. 185 of 1969 (as amended in 1973) grants the Iraqi Union of Accountants and Auditors (IUAA) the authority to set ethical requirements for professional accountants in Iraq.

 Current Status: Partially Adopted